philcali/sbt-cx-docco/README.md

 Your project definition may vary.
 The plugin allows pretty granular control over what files to document, and where to place the documentation.
 An example project definition below:

+    // This is required to use cx docco in your project seq(CxDocco.doccoSettings: _*)

     doccoBasePath := file("src/main/scala")

     // I'm using this to filter files that contain this regex